daniellaera/node-typescript-rest/README.md

 ### `npm start`

-Make sure you use the node version defined in the
+Make sure you use the node version defined in the `cat .nvmrc`; you should use the Node v14.17.3

-# `cat .nvmrc`

-you should use the Node v14.17.3

-then you can type `nvm use` in case you're using another global version.
+You can also type `nvm use` in case you're using another global version.

 If you want to run your Docker Container with MongoDB locally just type